pingcap/blog/2017-05-23-perconalive17.md

 ## <span id="tools">Tools matter<span>

-To help users exploit the best part of TiDB, we have prepared the following tools: Syncer, TiDB-Binlog, Mydumper/MyLoader(loader).
+To help users exploit the best part of TiDB, we have prepared the following tools: Syncer, TiDB Binlog, Mydumper/MyLoader(Loader).

 ![](media/image_11.png)